What was the July Crisis?

 A particular group of Serbians, who wanted Bosnia to be free from the Austrian-Hungarians, planned a coordinated attack on the cars Franz Ferdinand would be using to drive through the streets of Sarajevo.

-Seven young men from this group agreed to undertake the attack, and they armed themselves with crude bombs, pistols and, if they had to take their own lives if they were going to be arrested, cyanide poison pills.
+Seven young men from this group agreed to undertake the attack, and they armed themselves with crude bombs, pistols and, if they had to take their own lives to avoid being arrested, cyanide poison pills.

 How Franz Ferdinand was assassinated

-On the 28th of June, 1914, Franz Ferdinand made his visit to Sarajevo.
+As planned, Franz Ferdinand made his visit to Sarajevo on June 28.
 A lot of people lined the streets along the route his cars were due to travel, and scattered in the crowds were the assassins from The Black Hand.

 The first two attackers were unable to throw their grenades because the streets were too crowded.